 Responsible Tourist Development for the inka Community, "Heir of Machu Picchu"

 Peru is quickly building a global reputation for producing traditionally cultivated, shade grown, high quality coffee beans.

 Coffee production came to Peru in the 1700s.
 After two centuries, the heirloom typical variety still comprises 60 percent of the country's exports.
-There are more than 110,000 coffee growers in Peru, most of whom are indigenous to these landscapes and speak Spanish as a second language.
+There are more than 110,000 coffee growers in Peru, most of them are indigenous to these landscapes and speak Spanish as a second language.

-These families found an opportunity to improve their quality of life through touristic activities, sharing their ancient knowledge inviting tourists to live the experience of flavours and knowledge of the Coffee Tour (Ruta del Cafe).
+These families found an opportunity to improve their quality of life through touristic activities, sharing their ancient knowledge inviting tourists to live the experience of flavors and knowledge of the Coffee Tour (Ruta del Cafe).

-Hiking Time: 4–6 hours
+Hiking Time: 5–6 hours

-Hiking Level: Moderate to challenging
+Hiking Level: Moderate to challenging.

 A LITTLE OF HISTORY: